Saving the Spirit of Historic Post Offices

 Opened in 1915, the Berkeley Main Post Office at 2000 Allston Way is a Second Renaissance Revival Style structure featuring a veranda gallery with an eleven arch front supported by Tuscan columns.
 In 1932 a rear annex was added, and in 1937 the building was enhanced by two artworks: a mural by Suzanne Scheuer depicting the Spanish and Pioneer periods of Berkeley history, and a limestone bas-relief by David Slivka of New Deal era postal workers.

 In June 2012 the USPS announced sale plans for the post office, setting off an immediate community outcry.
 It claimed it was using only 4,000 of the building’s 57,000 square feet, and floated the possibility of leasing back space it might need from a future buyer.
 A suggestion that it simply keep the building and lease out unneeded space itself was rejected, the USPS responding that it was not in the real estate business.
-Over the next several years, rising resistance to the sale was marked by meetings, rallies, and two long-term homeless encampments on the post office steps.
+Over the next several years, rising resistance to the sale was marked by meetings, rallies, and two long-term occupations of the post office front steps by homeless protesters.
 The Mayor of Berkeley, Tom Bates, and the Berkeley City Council also expressed total opposition.

 Under the cry of “Halt the Heist: the largest private auction of public history our nation has ever seen”, Berkeley activists fused political lobbying, legal advocacy and public involvement into a campaign of several years which few if any other American communities have seen.
 This kicked off in early 2013 with a “Please Mr. Postman” sing-along, and a monologue with TV host John Kornbluth as Ben Franklin prior to a USPS hearing on the sale of the Post Office.
 A few months later, activist pressure helped win the passage of an exceptional resolution by the California legislature urging the Postal Service to rescind its Berkeley sale decision.
 In true Berkeley tradition, the national struggle was stressed from the outset, with Assemblymember Nancy Skinner, Senator Loni Hancock, and Mayor Bates calling for a one-year moratorium on sale of historic post offices nationwide.
 Towards the end of the year, activists attended meetings to press for adoption of the proposed Historic Civic Center District Zoning Overlay Ordinance.